-The AIIMS is conducting a pilot study to assess the effect of low dose radiation therapy in alleviating symptoms of pneumonia in coronavirus-infected patients.
+The AIIMS is conducting a pilot study to assess low-dose radiation therapy’s effect in alleviating pneumonia symptoms in coronavirus-infected patients.

 “Radiation therapy usually is given in high doses for cancer treatment but in this case we are giving a safe low dose of radiation at 70 cGy in one sitting to the patient,” he elaborated.